WoofGrrrr/file-system-broker/README.md

 > NOTE: If Access Control is Enabled, any extensions that are **NOT** in the Extension List will be implicitly denied access.
-> If the "FileSystemBroker Access Control" Pop-Up Window is enabled, when any extension that is **NOT** in the Extension List tries to use FileSystemBroker, the pop=up windiw **will** be displayed the next time the extension tries access FileSystemBroker
+> If the "FileSystemBroker Access Control" Pop-Up Window is enabled, when any extension that is **NOT** in the Extension List
+> tries to use FileSystemBroker, the pop-up window **will** be displayed the next time the extension tries access FileSystemBroker

 #### Automatic Extension Removal